Injections

 What to expect:

-Our physicians will review the potential role of PRP or APS in your condition, with an open discussion of the evolving evidence as well as potential risks.
+Our physicians will review the potential role of PRP in your condition, with an open discussion of the evolving evidence as well as potential risks.

 The main risks include pain, damage, and infection.
 There can also be some financial risk, as many insurance companies do not provide coverage at this time.

-All PRP and APS injections are performed under ultrasound guidance.
+All PRP injections are performed under ultrasound guidance.

 The Clarius L7 handheld ultrasound is very portable and versatile, allowing for convenient assessment of joints and soft tissues.
 This device is preferentially used by North Bay Sport Medicine physicians when conducting hospital consults or in clinic for ultrasound guided injections of small joints or body parts.
 It connects to the physician's phone or tablet to display the image.